nickytonline/www.nickyt.co/src/pages/social.md

 ---
-title: 'Social'
+title: 'Socials'
-metaDesc: "Nick Taylor's online social present"
+metaDesc: 'All the places you can find Nick Taylor online.'
 ---

 You can find me on these social spaces.
 I'm @nickytonline pretty much everywhere.